Tropical Fermat-Weber Polytropes: Abstract

 \section{Abstract}

-{We study the geometry of tropical Fermat-Weber points in terms of the symmetric tropical metric over the tropical projective torus.
-It is well-known that a tropical Fermat-Weber point of a given sample is not unique and we show that the set of all possible Fermat-Weber points forms a polytrope.
-To prove this, we show that the tropical Fermat-Weber is the dual of a minimum-cost flow problem, and that its polytrope is a bounded cell of a tropical hyperplane arrangement given by both max- and min-tropical hyperplanes with apices given by the sample.
-We also define tropical Fermat-Weber gradients and provide a gradient descent algorithm that converges to the Fermat-Weber polytrope.}
+{We study the geometry of tropical Fermat--Weber points, that is, optimal solutions to a location problem over a projective space using a dissimilarity measure derived from the tropical metric.
+It is well-known that for a given sample, such points are not necessarily unique, and we show that the set of all possible Fermat--Weber points forms a polytrope.
+This follows from the fact that our location problem turns out to be dual to a particular minimum-cost flow problem, and we describe the polytrope of optimal locations in the terminology of tropical geometry.
+We also provide a simple gradient descent algorithm that converges to the Fermat--Weber polytrope.}